 With Zoho Sprints, you can divide your project into user stories, move the top backlog to the next sprint, rely on release reports for planning and tracking releases, and receive early feedback.
 You can also leverage the release management module, scrum board, scrum reports, and sprint dashboard.

-Wrike makes the assignment of projects and tasks easier.
+Wrike makes the assignment of projects and tasks more manageable.
 This agile project management tool helps your team implement sprints quicker and deliver continuously.
 Its templates allow you to begin from the word go.

 Wrike also offers customizable, dynamic intake forms for better prioritization and automatic status reports for improved collaboration.

 With Hive agile tool for project management, you can let your team manage the work the way they want to.
-While it offers Kanban and Gantt charts for your design and engineering team respectively, it also packs in table and calendar views.
-The best thing is you can switch between these views with the utmost ease.
+While it offers Kanban and Gantt charts for your design and engineering team, it also packs in table and calendar views.
+The best thing is to switch between these views with the utmost ease.

 Moreover, you can customize workflows and automate repetitive tasks through action templates.
 It’s also possible to create a personal “to-do” list to organize your tasks across all the projects you’re working on.